List of CE Marking Directives and Regulations 2026

 Non-Automatic Weighing Instruments Directive

-The Non-Automatic Weighing Instruments Directive sets down the regulatory requirements, specifications, and standards for weighing equipment for manufacturers and importers to conduct conformity assessments.
+The Non-Automatic Weighing Instruments Directive sets down the regulatory requirements, specifications, and standards for weighing equipment.

 Article 1